 One theater goer said that missed lines, when the rest of the crowd laughs, creates a sense of isolation among deaf patrons.
 He is not wrong.

 Smart Captions are coming, glasses with embedded subtitles

 Smart Captions use voice recognition software and are able to recognize signals from the stage to deliver live captions directly on the lenses of the glasses.

-With Smart Captions, deaf and hard of hearing clients enjoy greater flexibility in the performances they can attend.
-They simply have to choose the date and time of a show they would like to see, book a set of glasses and then sit anywhere in the theater without worrying about being close enough to hear.
+With Smart Captions, deaf and hard of hearing customers enjoy greater flexibility in the performances they can attend.
+They simply have to choose the date and time of a show they would like to see, reserve a set of glasses, and then sit anywhere in the theater without worrying about being close enough to hear.

 When in Italy?

 "The freedom of choice in terms of support, services and access is precious"Said Liam O'Dell, patron of the National Theater.
 "Hearing impaired people can follow from any order of place, and enjoy a show like anyone else."

 It would be nice to find them around us too, right?
 12% of Italians are deaf or suffer from hearing loss.